openphacts/ops-platform-setup/data-sources/README.md

 - chembl_16_unichem.ttl

 Replaced Chebi prefixes in chembl_16_molecule.ttl from <http://purl.org/obo/owl/CHEBI#*> to <http://purl.obolibrary.org/obo/CHEBI_*> .
+Doesn't affect ChEMBL 19

 Replaced Enzyme prefixes in chembl_16_targetcmpt.ttl from <http://identifiers.org/ec-code/*> to <http://purl.uniprot.org/enzyme/*> .

+For ChEMBL 19, the prefix was added using the SPARQL query :

 Created file for activity types and units: